-Inpatient hospital care (continued)

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance use disorder services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/ multivisceral.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use disorder services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If First Choice VIP Care provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-- Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
+If First Choice VIP Care provides transplant services at a location outside the pattern of care for transplant services are outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
+Coverage of whole blood donated by you cor some one else.
+All othe components of blood trac you red beginning with the first pint used. t